A history of the Springboks and Nike: is it a bad omen for the 2023 World Cup?

 Just do it (but never in the World Cup)

 As for the results over this time, the answer has to be mixed.
 Above all, it should be said that the Boks were unable to win a World Cup with the Nike swoosh on their shirts despite playing in two.
-In addition to an underwhelming run at the World Cups, South Africa would end up losing to the All Blacks at home for the first time and also went on to lose a series against the in 1997.
+In addition to an underwhelming run at the World Cups, South Africa would end up losing to the All Blacks at home for the first time and also went on to lose a series against the British and Irish in 1997.

 However, it wasn’t all bad given that under Nick Mallet’s management the Boks would set a World record when they won 17 Tests in a row between August 1997 and December 1998.
 This sensational run of form also helped Mallet’s charges win the 1998 Tri-Nations tournament.